ashish1009/Kreator/README.md

     - Logger Framework using SPD log module.
 API created for both core and client.
     - Assert API created for Trigger Exception in both core and client.
     - Basic Application Class created
+    - Layer Base class (Client layer should be derived fom this base class)
+    - Layer stack manager to store all the layers in stack

 ## How to Use the library